How to use sembra di + verb?

-The verb sembrare is usually preceded by mi, ti, gli/le, ci, vi, and gli depending on who we’re referring to, as in “mi sembra bello” (it seems nice to me).
+The verb sembrare is usually preceded by direct pronouns (mi, ti, gli, le, ci, vi) depending on who we’re referring to.
+Here is an example: mi sembra bello (it seems nice to me).

-In the construction we’re going to consider today (sembra di + verb), since what “seems” is an action (and thus a verb) we mainly use the third person singular sembra.
+In the construction sembra di + verb, what seems to is an action (a verb) so we mainly use the third-person singular of sembra.

 Before we have a look at some examples, keep in mind sometimes literal translations sound very odd.